 Unsafe lane changes

 Drivers in the lane that you are looking to move into, expect you to stay where you are.
-In order to change lanes safely: check your mirrors, check your blind spot, signal your intentions and steer gradually into the new lane.
-Be sure to maintain your speed, or gently increase it, as too often people slow down as they change lanes.
-Don't forget too that you should never cut in front of another vehicle, weave in and out of traffic, or change lanes in or near an intersection.
+In order to change lanes safely: check your mirrors, check your blind spot, signal your intentions and steer gradually into the new lane when the coast is clear.
+Be sure to maintain your speed as too often people slow down as they change lanes.
+Don't forget too, that you should never cut in front of another vehicle, weave in and out of traffic, or change lanes in or near an intersection.

 Safer driving makes dollars and sense too